themehunk/th-wishlist/readme.txt

 = Can I translate TH Wishlist plugin to Multi Language ? =

 Yes, You can translate our plugin to desired language.

-== Compatible Themes ==

-This Wishlist Plugin by ThemeHunk is compatible with all themes.
-Below are some of the popular themes that work seamlessly with the plugin:

-* Shop Mania
-* Zita
-* Top Store
-* Big Store
-* Open Shop
-* Astra
-* Neve
-* Kadence
-* OceanWP
-* Storefront
-* eStore
-* Woostify
-* Botiga
-* Shoptimizer
-* Many more..

 == Changelog ==